🥊 Difference between bag training and sparring (and what is best for your training)

 • Grow as a fighter: you really learn boxing or kickboxing

-Different forms of spruce:
+Different forms of sparring:

 • Technical sparring: slow, controlled, focused on technique

-• Light sparring: at 30–50% strength
+• Light sparring: at 30–50% power

 When is sparring ideal?

-Aspect Bag training Spruce
+Aspect Bag training Sparring

 Training with Punching bag Partner

-Control over tempo Complete Depending on partner
+Control over pace Complete Depends on partner

 Goal Technique, condition, strength Reactions, timing, insight